digitalbricklayer/techteapotcom/content/posts/hugo-in-action-review/index.md

 ---
-title: "Hugo in Action review"
+title: "Hugo in Action book review"
-summary: "A review of the Manning Publications Hugo in Action book with an outline of the content as well as who is going to find the book useful."
 date: "2020-10-20"
 categories: [General]
 tags: []
 series: ["Reading Log"]
 ---

+I have recently ported this [blog over to Hugo]({{< ref "/posts/a-new-dawn.md" >}}).
+[Hugo](https://gohugo.io/) is a static site generator written in Google's [Go language](https://golang.org/).
+In preparation, I thought it would be a good idea to read a book on the topic.
+The world is not exactly overburdened with up to date books about Hugo so the shortlist was very short.
+In Hugo's defence, the documentation provided by the project is pretty good.
+But, it is always helpful to have an outside perspective.

 {{< notice note >}}
 The *Hugo in Action* book is a work in progress at the moment.
 I have reviewed the chapters that were available in the middle of October.
 The only parts of the book that are complete are the chapters around building a static website.
 The JAMstack chapters are due soon.
 I will update the review when they are ready.
 The book is due to be fully published in December 2020.
 {{< /notice >}}

-I have recently ported this [blog over to Hugo]({{< ref "/posts/a-new-dawn.md" >}}).
-[Hugo](https://gohugo.io/) is a static site generator written in Google's [Go language](https://golang.org/).
-In preparation, I thought it would be a good idea to read a book on the topic.
-The world is not exactly overburdened with up to date books about Hugo so the shortlist was very short.
-In Hugo's defence, the documentation provided by the project is pretty good.
-But, it is always helpful to have an outside perspective.

 {{< figure src="cover.jpg#center" alt="Cover of Hugo in Action book" width="50%" link="cover.jpg" >}}